Labour investigation into Diane Abbott complete – BBC Newsnight

 Momentum has said the Labour whip ‘should already have been restored’ to Diane Abbott if claims made on BBC Newsnight are true.

-Labour has completed its investigation into Diane Abbott over comments she made about racism affecting Jewish and Traveller communities, according to BBC Newsnight.
+A probe into comments which Diane Abbott made about racism affecting Jewish and Traveller communities was completed five months ago, according to BBC Newsnight.

-Britain’s first black woman MP, who represents the Hackney North and Stoke Newington constituency in London, was suspended from the Labour Party in April 2023.
+Labour suspended Britain’s first black woman MP, who represents the Hackney North and Stoke Newington constituency in London, in April 2023 while an investigation took place.

 It issued her with a “formal warning” for “engaging in conduct that was, in the opinion of the NEC, prejudicial and grossly detrimental to the Labour Party”.